Ban Chao — A Pioneer Diplomatist of the Han Dynasty

 He led 36 warriors, conquered and pacified over 50 countries in the Western Region of the Han Empire, and defeated the powerful Kushan Empire's invasion.

-As a diplomat with limited numbers of warriors, his achievements were as extraordinary as an exceptional marshal.
+As a diplomat with a limited number of warriors, his achievements were as extraordinary as an exceptional marshal.